-The Organization's related party, Legacy Youth Leadership, received donations for The Thirst Project throughout their outreach at different schools.
-As such, the Organization recognized a receivable of \$888,070, as of December 31, 2019.
+The Organization's related party, Legacy Youth Leadership, received donations for The Thirst Project from donors and sponsors.
+As such, the Organization recognized a receivable of \$713,086, as of December 31, 2020.
 This receivable does not accrue interest and will be paid in full in 2025 and, therefore, is classified as a noncurrent asset.